-The Company achieved the following milestones in 2012 and early 2013:
+The Company achieved the following milestones from 2012 through early 2016:

 - Advanced the Shining Tree Gold property to the discovery stage with the identification of significant gold grain counts in soil along a nine kilometre length of a shear zone.
-Concentrated till sampling has now identified over 30 high gold count anomalies. - Conducted an internal assessment of the gold mineralization outlined by drilling in the Herrick gold deposit summarized herein. - A 9km IP survey conducted in February and March, 2012 outlined numerous anomalies associated with the high gold in till anomalies. - Initial drilling assessment of gold in till targets has identified a syenite porphyry gold environment associated with the gold in till and IP anomalies. - A comprehensive internal summary report on the Shining Tree property was completed and filed in June. - The Tib Lake property was sold to Lac des Iles Mines Ltd., a subsidiary of North American Palladium for \$25,000 plus a 0.5% Net Smelter Royalty. - The Ivanhoe property was sold to Probe Mines for \$100,000, 50,000 shares of Probe Mines and a 1.5% NSR royalty. - Platinex continues to seek support in the market along with new debt and equity financing. - Platinex continues to address the fiscal realities of the downturn and has cut its ongoing operating cash costs by over 90%.
+Concentrated till sampling has now identified over 30 high gold count anomalies.
+The outlined gold dispersion train is one of the larger such anomalies in the Province of Ontario and it is largely untested by drilling. - Conducted an internal assessment of the gold mineralization outlined by drilling in the Herrick gold deposit summarized herein. - A 9km IP survey conducted in February and March, 2012 outlined numerous anomalies associated with the high gold grain counts in till. - Initial drilling assessment of gold in till targets has identified a syenite porphyry gold environment associated with the gold in till and IP anomalies Following which a comprehensive internal summary report on the Shining Tree property was completed and filed in June, 2012. - An exploration plan and permit under the New Mining Act in Ontario have been filed and accepted.
+The permit covers up to 20,000m of drilling. - The Tib Lake property was sold to Lac des Iles Mines Ltd., a subsidiary of North American Palladium for \$25,000 plus a 0.5% Net Smelter Royalty. - The Ivanhoe property was sold to Probe Mines for \$100,000, 50,000 shares of Probe Mines and a retained 1.5% NSR royalty; subsequently the royalty was sold to Probe Mines for \$50,000. - In August, 2014, Platinex negotiated an option to acquire the Nabish lake Ni-Cu-PGE prospect. - In January, 2015 the CRA Appeals Division accepted the Company's position and therefore the Company has reversed the estimated shareholder indemnification liability of \$633,071 and has adjusted the Part XII.6 tax accordingly (refer Provisions section page 12). - Extended time to make advance royalty payments on Shining Tree property to 2018 and made favourable changes to buyback schedule on advance royalties. - Several initiatives have been taken to maintain the solvency of the company including reduction of cash burn rate to less than \$1,000 per month excluding audit fees and regulatory charges; move of the company offices to low rental facilities; completion of a modest equity financing to maintain several months cash reserve; Platinex continues to seek support in the market along with new debt and equity.